retran/meowvim/README.md

 <strong>Meowvim - Purr-fect Neovim</strong>
 </div>

 A carefully crafted Neovim configuration that provides a modern development environment.
-Part of the [meow configuration system](https://github.com/retran/meow), `Meowvim` includes curated plugins, intelligent defaults, and a consistent user experience.
+Part of the `project meow`, `Meowvim` includes curated plugins, intelligent defaults, and a consistent user experience.

 ## 🖼️ Screenshots